 - Ship Tease: With Mezzo during the early AU, before becoming an Official Couple.

-- The Mind Is a Plaything of the Body: Was absolutely awful at resisting instincts during his time as a Dunsparce, and tended to burrow underground at the first sign of danger.
+- The Mind Is a Plaything of the Body: Was absolutely awful at resisting instincts during their time as a Dunsparce, and tended to burrow underground at the first sign of danger.

 - Took a Level in Badass: Went from merely an average trainer to one that managed to beat the Unova League and take on Tagg as an equal over the course of the two year period between the GC and Unova-2.

 - Unfazed Everyman: Was actually pretty fazed at first, but eventually got used to it.

-- Why Did It Have To Be Ariados: Is terrified of Ariados after nearly being killed by a swarm of them while starting out.
+- Why Did It Have to Be Snakes?: Is terrified of Ariados after nearly being killed by a swarm of them while starting out.

 In the AU arc: